SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     sudo systemctl disable auditd
     ```

-    Now that `auditd` is disabled we can install the agent:
+    Now that `auditd` is disabled you can install the agent:

     ```shell
     chmod +x ./agent